c3lang/c3docs-old/docs/contracts.md

-# Pre and post conditions
+# Contracts

-Pre and post conditions are optional checks that the compiler may use for optimization and runtime checks.
+Contracts are optional pre and post conditions checks that the compiler may use for optimization and runtime checks.
 Note that _compilers are not obliged to process pre and post conditions at all_.
 However, violating either pre or post conditions is considered undefined behaviour, so a compiler may optimize as if they always hold – even if a potential bug may cause them to be violated.

 # Pre conditions